History

 Judging

-Jam participants and any contributors will be judging games on the following:
+Participants and any contributors for the current itch.io jam will be judging games on the following:

 > Theme: How well does the game adhere to the chosen theme?